Like an unkeyboardinated tween, you can count on language for boundless creativity – and a seeming randomness that’s hard to keep up with.

 But while portmanteaus are a near endless source of fun new words, the concept is hardly new.
 For instance, the word “brunch,” that most savory of examples, was coined more than a century ago.

-Indeed, as we’ve noted before, the very term “portmanteau” dates back as far as 1871, to Lewis Carroll’s Through the Looking Glass.
+The very term “portmanteau” dates back as far as 1871, to Lewis Carroll’s Through the Looking Glass.
 At the time, the word referred to a suitcase with two sections.
 As Humpty Dumpty explained the matter to Alice, “You see it’s like a portmanteau—there are two meanings packed up into one word.”

 While portmanteaus aren’t exactly a fresh innovation, some have argued the ever-growing churn of words and ideas on the web, combined with social-media users’ ceaseless hunger for new ways to express their thoughts, may be accelerating the drive to craft new expressions.

 Another way we tend to develop new words is by taking existing nouns or adjectives and repurposing them as verbs.
 For instance, where a circle of professional contacts was once a “network” (a noun), now developing such connections is itself a verb: “networking.”